f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab2/lab2.rst

 #.
 Click **Apply Policy** then click **OK**.

-..  note:: Deploying DataGard too pervasively can have a negative performance impact on your system.
+..  note:: Deploying DataGuard too pervasively can have a negative performance impact on your system.
 In a production environment we typically recommend deploying DataGard against specific URLs where possible.

 Task 2 - Test DataGuard
 ~~~~~~~~~~~~~~~~~~~~~~~